 The Australian tax system requires you to be responsible for working out how much you can claim on your tax returns.
 This means that you may need to show written proof for some claims.

 In order to prepare an accurate tax return and to support your claims, be sure to keep careful records.
-By doing this along the way, you may be able to maximise your deductions by not forgetting some valid deductions, avoid penalties if ever audited and minimise the cost of doing your income tax return with your accountant.
+By doing this along the way, you may be able to maximise your deductions by not forgetting some valid deductions, avoid penalties if ever audited and minimise the cost of doing your income tax return with your outsourced accounting firm.

 While it may seem like a tedious task at times, a good records system allows you to make better use of your accountant’s time.
 The less time they have to sort through disorganised paperwork in a shoebox means more time working on the best tax return for you and ensuring you’re able to claim all your entitlements.